Tafari-K/Lofi/README.md

 * Responsiveness was tested using the Chrome DevTools device toolbar, which allows testing across various screen sizes and orientations.
 * Interaction testing of the navigation bar and footer was conducted on multiple devices, including desktop, tablet, and mobile.
-* Media Queries Validation
-Reviewed applied breakpoints (768px, 1024px, 1600px) and confirmed expected font scaling, layout changes, and image resizing.
+* Media Queries Validation was carried out by reviewing applied breakpoints (768px, 1024px, 1600px) and confirmed expected font scaling, layout changes, and image resizing.

 * **Site Page**